MicrosoftDocs/winrt-api/windows.ui.notifications.preview/toastocclusionmanagerpreview_settoastwindowmargin_1341775049.md

 ### -param appWindowId

 The **WindowId** of the window for associated with the notification offset request.
-For the offset to be applied, the specified window must be maximized, in focus, not right-to-left (RTL), and the onscreen keyboard must not be visible.
+For the offset to be applied, the specified window must be maximized, in focus, and the onscreen keyboard must not be visible.

 ### -param margin